Older people have a higher risk for certain conditions. Among men, both prostate problems and cataracts remain a common concern.

 While these two conditions have no direct relation, there is still a risk that needs to be considered.
 Treatment with drugs for enlarged prostate may cause complications during cataract surgery.
 This may lead to a condition called floppy iris syndrome.

 We take a look at what floppy iris syndrome is.
 We consider symptoms and potential causes.
-We also look at how the condition is linked to BPH medication.
+Then, we also look at how the condition links to BPH medication.
 The post will also discuss the current treatment options that are used for floppy iris syndrome.
 We also touch the subject on the potential preventative strategies that are currently available.

 What Is Floppy Iris Syndrome?

 Floppy iris syndrome is not a condition on its own.
 Instead, it is considered a complication.
 The complication can develop as a result of surgery that removes cataracts.

 The first case of floppy iris syndrome was reported in the year 20053.
 Since then, several reports have also been made.
 The condition is also referred to as intraoperative floppy iris syndrome.
 It affects the iris of the eye.
 In severe cases, the complication can cause problems with the patient’s vision.
 This is why the complication is sometimes referred to as a sight-threatening problem.

 Atrophy related to the dilator muscle in the iris is known to be the main component related to the condition.
 Flaccid iris billowing happens when a patient develops floppy iris syndrome.
 There are a few other things that can occur in the presence of the syndrome.